QuantumFuse/robinhoodQF/README.md

 ### Login

-With Robinhood's recent modicification to their public API, accessing data now requires authorization headers and tokens that need to be generated using existing account credentials.
+With Robinhood's recent modification to their public API, accessing data now requires authorization headers and tokens that need to be generated using existing account credentials.
 The access\_robinhood uses account credentials to create the required authorization headers and tokens; however, account credentials are removed from the system memory immediately after all required authorization is created.

 ``` r
 access_robinhood(username="username", password="password")